OxOv3rH4uL/Wobot-AI-Todo/README.md

 7) **Delete a Todo**
     - `/todos/{id}` (DELETE)
-    - Deletes a Todo of the User
+    - Deletes a particular Todo of the User

     ```bash
     https:127.0.0.1:8000/1